The community fix dataset

 The deterministic settings engine

-WHY SETTINGS AREN'T AI-GENERATED
+WHY SETTINGS ARE DETERMINISTIC

 The Settings Generator is entirely rule-based.
 No AI, no machine learning, no token sampling.